-IF WE HUMANS WANT TO SURVIVE, LET ALONE THRIVE, WE MUST:
+FOR US HUMANS TO THRIVE, LET ALONE SURVIVE, WE MUST:

-1) PUT LESS CARBON INTO the atmosphere by reducing a) fossil fuels consumption and b) animal consumption with its twin massive emissions of both carbon and methane (READ MORE ABOUT “ANIMAL AG”);
+1) RELEASE LESS CARBON INTO the atmosphere by drastically reducing a) fossil fuels consumption and b) animal consumption with its massive emissions of both carbon and methane (20-30x more destructive than CO2).

-Two of the most effective, efficient, and least expensive ways to do this involve trees:
+Two of the most effective, efficient, and inexpensive methods to achieve these atmospheric carbon reductions involve trees:

-3) REDUCE DEFORESTATION around the world, especially deforestation to raise cattle for human consumption, which is an incredibly inefficient way to feed people.
-Major land disturbance, like turning forests into animal factories, is a huge source of global CO2 emissions.
-And 80-90% of Amazon rainforest destruction is for beef production.
+3) END DEFORESTATION globally, especially deforestation to raise cattle for human consumption, a brutal and inefficient way to feed people.
+Major land disturbances, like turning forests into animal factories and palm oil plantations for processed foods, is a leading source of global CO2 emissions.
+80-90% of Amazon rainforest destruction is for unnecessary, profit-driven beef production.

 • Woods Hole Research Center REPORT: